nfimbres/nfimbres-engineering-prompt/README.md

 ## Notes
 - The code is self-contained and does not require any external libraries beyond Python's standard library.
-- The matrix displays only the number of wins (W) for each matchup, not the full win-loss record.
 - You can easily adapt the script to read from a different file or output to a CSV if needed.